teraearlywine/teraearlywine/docs/career.md

     **Summary**

-    As a Data Engineer, I transitioned into a new role approximately eight months ago, focusing on third-party vendor integrations.
+    As a Data Engineer, I transitioned into a new role approximately eight months ago, around the middle of 2023, to a team that is focusing on third-party vendor integrations.
 My specialization has been in maintaining and optimizing ad vendor APIs.
 My daily tasks involve Python modeling within Google Cloud Platform's Composer environments where I am responsible for maintaining and refactoring our codebase.
 Additionally, I have revamped our onboarding process in GCP.
 This revamp included utilizing Terraform for the efficient deployment of Continuous Integration and Continuous Deployment (CI/CD) resources.

     ??? success "Lessons from 2023"